blur-network/dpow-blur/docs/Blur-NN-Setup.md

 *Note: As long as you do not lose your private spendkey, you will be able to recover the wallet file, and set a new password*

-## Download Binaries/Compile Source
+## Compile from Source

-Download the binaries, and extract them from the archive using:

-`wget https://github.com/blur-network/dpow-blur/releases/download/notary-keys/dpow-blur-linux-x86_64.tar.gz && tar xvzf dpow-blur-linux-x86_64.tar.gz`

-Or compile from source with:
+Install dependencies:

+`sudo apt-get install build-essential cmake pkg-config binutils-dev autoconf libtool curl`

+Clone this repository, and pull in submodules:

-`git clone https://github.com/blur-network/dpow-blur && cd dpow-blur && git submodule update --init && make release-static`
+`git clone https://github.com/blur-network/dpow-blur && cd dpow-blur && git submodule update --init`

+Compile binaries:

+`make -j2 release-cross-linux-x86_64`

 The resulting binaries will be located in `dpow-blur/build/release/bin`.

-*If you get an error about packages, install whichever of the packages you are missing from here:*

-`sudo apt install build-essential cmake pkg-config libssl-dev libunwind-dev libevent-dev libsodium-dev binutils-dev libboost-all-dev autoconf libreadline-dev`

 ## Creating a JSON-Formatted Wallet File